WahyuArd1401/AI-Country-App/README.md

 # AI Country App

 ## Project Overview
 The AI Country App is a web application that provides detailed information about countries around the world.
 Users can search for countries, view their details, and learn more about their geography, population, and other key statistics.
+Additionally, the app includes an AI Chat feature that allows users to ask questions and get information about any country interactively.

 ## Setup Instructions
 1. Clone the repository: